pwlopez/ml-template/README.md

 ### To Do:
-- add data processing template
 - add data version control tools
+    - write a guide for using DVC (Data Version Control)
+    - include how to setup remote storage ex.
+AWS S3
+- add data processing template: Partially Done
 - add model building template
     - training
     - validation
 - build github actions workflow for:
     - training
     - serving
-- create api for model serving
+- create Flask app for serving
+    - include options for API Key
+    - write deployment guide
 - build dockerfile
 - write tests scripts template for:
     - data format
     - data features
     - model info
     - API
-- add config for destination
+- add config for destinations
     - AWS (start here)
     - AZURE
     - etc

 ## Data

 Use this folder to store data.

 ## Data Processing

 All of the data processing scripts are here.
 Add all of the preferred processing steps to the subsections listed in the main file.

 ## Model

 Here we build our model.
 In this folder you should put any scripts, configs, etc for constructing your model.
 Additionally include the model training and validation scripts.

 ## Serve

 This folder contains the core API used to serve the model.
 This API is model agnostic (mostly) and is able to handle a variety of model types.

 ## Test

 Here are all the testing scripts.
 The scripts present in this file will be be called during the CI/CD process.